kubeflow/website/content/docs/pipelines/sdk/component-development.md

 *   `{inputValue: Some input name}`
     This placeholder is replaced by the **value** of the argument to the specified input.
 This is useful for small pieces of input data.
+*   `{inputPath: Some input name}`
+    This placeholder is replaced by the auto-generated **local path** where the system will put the input data passed to the component during the pipeline run.
+    This placeholder instructs the system to write the input argument data to a file and pass the path to that data file to the component program (insttead of passing the whole data).
 *   `{outputPath: Some output name}`
     This placeholder is replaced by the auto-generated **local path** where the program should write its output data.
 This instructs the system to read the content of the file and store it as the value of the specified output.

-As well as putting real placeholders in the command line, you need to add corresponding input and output specifications to the inputs and outputs sections.
+In addition to putting real placeholders in the command line, you need to add corresponding input and output specifications to the inputs and outputs sections.
 The input/output specification contains the input name, type, description and default value.
 Only the name is required.
 The input and output